 The newly renamed Palisades Tahoe has come a long way from its humble 1949 beginnings when the resort featured a single chair lift, one rope tow, and a lodge.
-Today, it’s one of the leading destination resorts the world over, thanks to its range of year-round recreation and premier accommodations.
+Today, it’s one of the leading ski destinations in the world thanks to its range of year-round recreation and premier accommodations.
 Situated in the heart of Olympic Valley, Palisades Tahoe is best known for its role as host of the 1960 Winter Olympics, an event that launched the resort into the international spotlight — but now it’s also known as the spring skiing capital, boasting the longest skiing and riding season in Lake Tahoe.
 In fact, the season was recently extended into May, with special openings announced for the Fourth of July holiday weekend.

-Palisades Tahoe has 6,000 skiable acres spread across six peaks at 6,200 feet at the base of the Olympic Valley.

-The summit of the resort’s highest mountain, Granite Chief, peaks at 9,050 feet for a vertical rise of more than 2,800 feet.
-The resort’s 42 lifts comprise the world’s most advanced lift system offers access to 270+ trails, on which skiers and riders will find steep chutes, wide, impeccably groomed boulevards, open glades, and deep powder pockets.
+The summit of the resort’s highest mountain, Granite Chief, peaks at 9,006 feet for a vertical rise of more than 2,800 feet.
+The resort’s 42 lifts comprise the world’s most advanced lift system and offer access to 270+ trails on which skiers and boarders will find steep chutes, wide, impeccably groomed boulevards, open glades, and deep powder pockets.
 The ski area also hosts the only funitel in the United States — a special cableway (different from a gondola lift) that makes for quick and easy access to high altitudes.
 Extreme riders will also find terrain parks filled with rails, jumps, and half-pipes.
 Twenty-five percent of the mountain’s trails rank as beginner, 45 percent qualify as intermediate, and 30 percent are designated as advanced, but that’s just the beginning of the experience at Palisades Tahoe.

-As befitting a world-class destination resort — and small town unto itself — Palisades Tahoe has earned numerous awards and accolades from various websites and publications, including SKI Magazine’s top 30 resorts for 2010 and Freeskier Magazine’s top 10.
+As befitting a world-class destination resort — and small town unto itself — Palisades Tahoe has earned numerous awards and accolades from various websites and publications, including SKI Magazine’s top 30 resorts and Freeskier Magazine’s top 10.

 Palisades Tahoe Lift Tickets

 Palisades Tahoe is known for its endless amenities at the spectacular base Village and at High Camp, which is accessed by the resort’s Aerial Tram.
-From the swimming lagoon to the Olympic Museum and beyond, there’s as much to experience off the slopes as on.
-Palisades Tahoe offers a fantastic ski school with lessons, clinics, and specialty programs, as well as first-rate rental equipment.
-Palisades Tahoe offers lessons for pint-sized skiers and snowboarders.
+From disc golf and roller skating to the Olympic Museum and beyond, there’s as much to experience off the slopes as on.

-Only 30 minutes from Incline Village and North Lake Tahoe, Palisades Tahoe is conveniently located so you can explore the surrounding areas after you get off the mountain, too.
+Only 30 minutes from Incline Village, Nevada, and North Lake Tahoe, Palisades Tahoe is conveniently located so you can explore the surrounding areas after you get off the mountain, too.
 North Lake Tahoe is known for its world-famous hiking trails, scenic views, and crystal-clear water.
 Swim, paddleboard, or kayak on Lake Tahoe, take a guided tour of the area, bike through Tahoe’s steep trails, and more.